Sreee47/Salad-Chef-Programmer-Art/README.md

     -   Right     - l
     -   Pick Item - h
     -   Drop Item - u

+# Instructions
+1. To trigger pick up and drop items, the player should be in motion.

 # Previous Updates
 1. Basic level structure for the game is added.
 The assets used for the design is placed in the 2d Assets folder.